Treats infections. Also treats anthrax infection after possible exposure. This medicine is a fluoroquinolone antibiotic.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to ciprofloxacin or to any other fluoroquinolone antibiotic (such as levofloxacin, moxifloxacin, norfloxacin, ofloxacin, Avelox®, Floxin®, Levaquin®, Noroxin®).
+You should not receive this medicine if you have had an allergic reaction to ciprofloxacin or any other quinolone antibiotic (such as levofloxacin, Avelox®, Levaquin®, Vigamox®).
 Do not use this medicine together with tizanidine (Zanaflex®).

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given through a needle placed in one of your veins.This medicine is given slowly, so the needle will remain in place for about an hour.